pnegre/gomsx/README.txt

 If you want to run BASIC, you can find a MSX1.ROM system file elsewhere.

 The file "softwaredb.xml" is useful in aiding the emulator to apply the correct memory mapper for the MSX cartridge games.
-It's not required, but usually you can't play gammes without it.
+It's not required, but usually you can't play games without it.

 To run it:

+    $ chmod +x gomsx
-    $ ./gomsx -cart nameoffile.rom
+    $ ./gomsx -cart game.rom

+Help:

+    $ ./gomsx -h

 Compilation
 -----------